Smitpatel32/OIBSIP/Landing_page/README.md

 -> This is the Source code of Level 1 Task 1 ( Landing Page ).

--> I have created a page for iPhone 14 pro.
+-> I have created a product page for iPhone 14 pro.

 -> I have used below languages and frameworks to create this page.